 YAGNI (You aren’t going to need it)

 This principle guides developers to create the code that the team needs at the moment.
 They should not anticipate extra functions or try to code with a very broad agenda.
 Instead, the developers should create exactly what the software needs, extending functionality later as necessary.

 Big Design Up Front (BDUF)

 BDUF asks developers to plan thoroughly before coding.
 Typical for waterfall method software development, in agile we can also use the principle of BDUF.
-We can make sure we completely understand requirements and the needs of the end users before we begin coding.
+We can make sure we completely understand the requirements and the needs of the end-users before we begin coding.

 Solid stands for:

 I – ISP (Interface segregation principle)

 Let’s take a brief look at each element of SOLID:

 SRP calls on developers to ensure that each element of code does one and only one thing.